Boyce–Codd normal form: Definition

-If a relational schema is in BCNF, then it is automatically also in 3NF because BCNF is a stricter form of 3NF.
+If a relation schema is in BCNF, then it is automatically also in 3NF because BCNF is a stricter form of 3NF.
 While all BCNF relations satisfy the conditions for 3NF, not all 3NF relations satisfy the stricter requirements of BCNF, which eliminates all redundancy caused by functional dependencies.

 Relation with 3NF tables

 Only in rare cases does a 3NF table not meet the requirements of BCNF.
 A 3NF table that does not have multiple overlapping candidate keys is guaranteed to be in BCNF.
 Depending on what its functional dependencies are, a 3NF table with two or more overlapping candidate keys may or may not be in BCNF.

 An example of a 3NF table that does not meet BCNF is: